 6. EVALUATION

-Students are required to draft an academic paper/policy paper, to participate to debates, as well as pass a final oral examination.
+Students are required to draft an academic paper or a policy paper, to actively participate in the class and in the simulation game as well as pass a final oral examination.

-There are three components of course assessment
+There are two components of course assessment: